gkwa/manyeast/prompt-generate-golang-app-to-shrink-images/prompt-generate-golang-app-to-shrink-images.md

 the file sizes should be showing in user frindly MB format.

-We should allso see summary saying original total size and new total size.
+We should also see summary saying original total size and new total size.

-If you need to take advantage of imagemagick, thats fine.
+If you need to take advantage of imagemagick, that's fine.

-We shoudld be able to specify globs on cli similar to this:
+We should be able to specify globs on cli similar to this:

 ```
 {{ .GoModuleName }} shrink *.jpg /tmp/*.jpg